-- The document "Interference Potential of Wide_Band Frequency Hopping Systems on Packet Data Systems" analyzes the effect of the wider bandwidth on interference probability, including a generalized analysis of the effect of the power level of the WBFH systems.
-This paper concludes that the power level reduction of proposed widebandwide-band FH systems needs to be substantially lower-more than the 5 to 7 dB reduction suggested in the Notice. - 2.)
-The document "Effects of WBFH Power Reductions and Hop Rate" presents analysis results showing that increasing hop rate increases the collision rate with both DSSS and conventional narrowband FHSS systems.
-The effects of proposed power reductions are also described in detail with the same conclusion as above.
+The document "Interference Potential of Wide-Band Frequency Hopping Systems on Packet Data Systems", attached in Annex 1, analyzes the effect of the wider bandwidth on interference probability, including a generalized analysis of the effect of the power level of the WBFH systems.
+This document concludes that the power level reduction of proposed wide-band FH systems needs to be substantially more than the 5 to 7 dB reduction suggested in the Notice.